 Testimony highlights

-Our series focuses on 5 compelling case studies from Hungary, Northern Ireland, Spain, Denmark that illustrate the challenges and successes experienced by communities resisting animal factories.
+Our series focuses on 5 compelling case studies from Hungary, Northern Ireland, Spain, Denmark and Poland that illustrate the challenges and successes experienced by communities resisting animal factories.
 By sharing these testimonies, we hope to raise awareness on the current expansion of industrial farming and its impacts, offer insights into effective strategies and actions that have led to victories or lessons learned from setbacks, and promote collective learning and solidarity among communities facing similar struggles.

 1. Kisbér, Hungary: Facing the wind